Kauffman states and Heegaard diagrams for tangles: The homological tangle invariant The homological tangle invariant HFT

-In this and also the following section, we consider a more general notion of tangles.
-We allow tangles to live in arbitrary $\mathbb{Z}$-homology 3-balls $M$ with spherical boundary $\partial M=S^2$, ie we replace the 3-ball $B^3$ in definition~\ref{def:tangle} by any such $M$.
-The technical restriction on the homology of $M$ gives us a nice description of periodic domains, which is crucial for the definition of the gradings.
-Throughout this section, let $M$ be a $\mathbb{Z}$-homology 3-ball with spherical boundary and $T\subset M$ an oriented tangle with $n$ open and $m$ closed components and $s$~a~site of~$T$.
-We write $M_T$ for the tangle complement $M\smallsetminus \nu(T)$.
+In this section, we consider a more general notion of tangles.
+We allow tangles to live in arbitrary 3-manifolds $M$ with spherical boundary $\partial M=S^2$, ie we replace the 3-ball $B^3$ in definition~\ref{def:tangle} by any such $M$.
+So, throughout this section, let $M$ be a 3-manifold with spherical boundary and $T$ an oriented tangle in $M$ with $n$ open and $m$ closed components.
+We write $M_T$ for the tangle complement $M\smallsetminus \nu(T)$, where $\nu(T)$ is an open tubular neighbourhood of $T$.